A complete guide to OCR A-Level Psychology

 The core studies

-The five approaches
+The five areas

 Paper 3: Applied psychology